 Encouraging your child’s creativity is one of the best things you can do for their development.
 It helps them to think outside the box, problem-solve, and express themselves in unique ways.

 But, if you’re trying to control their play or tell them what to do, you’re stifling their creativity.
-Instead, try to support their exploration and new ideas.
+Instead, try to support their unique ideas and exploration.

 It’s important to embrace the mess during creative play.
 Don’t interrupt your child to make them stop and clean up.
 Just let them have fun and explore.